Edoardo Mangiarotti

 Edoardo Mangiarotti ([edoˈardo mandʒaˈrɔtti]; 7 April 1919 – 25 May 2012) was an Italian fencer.
 He won a total of 39 Olympic titles and World championships, more than any other fencer in the history of the sport.
-His Olympic medals include one individual gold, five team golds, five silver, and two bronze medals from 1936 to 1960.
+His Olympic medals include one individual gold, five team golds, five silver, and two bronze medals from 1936 to 1960, making him the most decorated Italian Olympian of all time and tied for the tenth-most decorated Olympian of all time.

 Fencing background

 Fencing is one of the original sports from the 1896 Games.
 Electronic scoring equipment was introduced in 1936 in the épée events when Mangiarotti won a gold medal with the other members of the Italian team.
 He consistently won each épée event and was second only to expert Christian d'Oriola in the foil events.
 On a points for and against basis in international competition, Mangiarotti was the most successful fencer in history.

 Early life

 Edoardo Mangiarotti was born into a famous fencing family on 7 April 1919.
 Giuseppe Mangiarotti, a Milanese fencing master and 17 times national épée champion, planned his son’s championship career and molded him into an awkward opponent by converting a natural right-hander to a left-hander.
 Dario Mangiarotti, older brother of the Edoardo, won the world title in Cairo in 1949 and a gold and two silver in the Olympics.
 His brother Mario Mangiarotti was also a fencer.